-31. Overview of the Bank's risk management
+32. Overview of the Bank's risk management

-As mentioned in the Strategic Report, Risk Management plays a pivotal role in wind-down plans and strategy by verifying that they fall within the risk appetite and that the Bank assumes a level of risk that is individually and in aggregate acceptable to the Board.
-The Board also acknowledges the fact that during the wind-down process, the portfolio imbalances would necessitates re-alignment of internal risk appetite in a manner that it does not lead to excess risk taking.
-Though there is no incremental business accruing to the Balance Sheet, since the portfolio exits are planned over the course of the Financial Year 2020-2021, the existing risk measurement, monitoring and mitigation remains in place.
+As mentioned in the Strategic Report, risk management plays a pivotal role in the Bank's strategy by verifying that the Bank falls within its risk appetite threshold and assumes a level of risk that is individually and in aggregate acceptable to the Board.
+The Board also acknowledges the fact that during the wind-down/entity sale process, the portfolio imbalances would necessitates re-alignment of internal risk appetite in a manner that it does not lead to excess risk taking.
+Though there is no incremental business accruing to the Balance Sheet, since the portfolio exits are planned over the course of the financial year 2021-2022, the existing risk measurement, monitoring and mitigation remains in place.